Digital-Anthropic/cloud-labs/docs/terraform/demos/Demo-readme/README.md

-After you created your key pair named suitable, you can now navigate to `~/.ssh` directory and copy the public key (so the one with `named_by_you.pub`) because obviously would be 2 key cuz it's a pair: private key (the one with no extention) and public key (the one with .pub extention).
+After you created your key pair named suitable, you can now navigate to `~/.ssh` directory and copy the public key (so the one with `named_by_you.pub`) because obviously would be 2 key cuz it's a pair: private key (the one with no extension) and public key (the one with .pub extension).

 *Note*: You will need to copy the all content of the public key.